ychetuo9/AED_FinalProject/README.md

 ### Design overview

-The design of  the application includes 4 Enterprises, 6 Organizations, and 9 roles.
+The design of  the application includes 4 Enterprises, 6 Organizations, and 9 Roles.
 System Administrator has the rights to manage organizations and city information, and all user information.
+It can also see the report of the application.
 Users of other roles can select roles and sign up their own accounts.
 After verifying by System Administrator, Users can use the corresponding functions of the application.